What Makes a Network Unsecure?

-An unsecure network most often refers to a free Wi-Fi (wireless) network, like at a coffeehouse or retail store.
-It means there's no special login or screening process to get on the network, which means you and anyone else can use it.
+An unsecured network most often refers to a free Wi-Fi (wireless) network, like at a coffeehouse or retail store.
+It means there’s no special login or screening process to get on the network, which means you and anyone else can use it.

-What that means to you is that there's no guarantee of security while you use that network (unsecure = not secured).
-So, if a hacker were nearby and felt like doing dirty deeds online on that unsecure network, there's very little that can stop him.
+What that means to you is that there’s no guarantee of security while you use that network (unsecure = not secured).
+So, if a hacker were nearby and felt like doing dirty deeds online on that unsecured network, there’s very little that can stop him.

-We've all used free Wi-Fi.
-In fact, we appreciate the fact that we can go to a mall or airport and with just a few clicks on the establishment's Wi-Fi network link, we can be connected to the Internet.
-Just like the mall itself, the Wi-Fi is open to anyone as courtesy.
+We’ve all used free Wi-Fi.
+In fact, we appreciate the fact that we can go to a mall or airport, and with just a few clicks on the establishment’s Wi-Fi network link, we can be connected to the Internet.
+Just like the mall itself, the Wi-Fi is open to anyone as a courtesy.

 But don’t some hotspots make you sign in?

-Yes, many hot spots at coffeehouses and airports will present a "terms and conditions" page to click on before you can access the network, but that's almost nothing more than welcome page.
-It doesn't mean you're being approved to join a hacker-proof network.
+Yes, many hot spots at coffeehouses and airports will present a “terms and conditions” page to click on before you can access the network, but that’s almost nothing more than a welcome page.
+It doesn’t mean you’re being approved to join a hacker-proof network.

 Is all Wi-Fi unsecured?